JoelQ/media_embedder/README.md

 gem 'media_embedder'
 ```

-## Usage To use MediaEmbedder in your project simply create a new instance of
+## Usage To use MediaEmbedder
+In your project simply create a new instance of
 `MediaEmbedder::Parser` and call the `parse_links` method on it.

 ```ruby